microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 > Issue: Will additional connections be created for scalability - H2 perf becomes limited after 100 simultaneous requests.
 How does the front-end know to pair a second back-end connection?

-The Front End should keep the WS connection alive by sending pings every 30s if there is no other traffic.
-This should be done at the WS layer.
+The Front End should keep the WSS connection alive by sending pings every 30s if there is no other traffic.
+This should be done at the WSS layer.

 ## Moving pieces